 eCommerce is a great way to capitalize on the online shopping market and provides an additional revenue stream rather than having to rely on traditional sales through brick and mortar and third-party sellers.

 One of the major benefits of an eCommerce website is that you can sell directly to the consumer and handle all your advertising and marketing.
-This gives you more control over your fate so to speak in terms of how you acquire customers, what promotions you offer, the ads you run, and all your marketing efforts.
+This gives you more control over your fate so to speak in terms of how you acquire customers, what promotions you offer, the ads you run, bolstering average order value and all your online marketing efforts.

 Building your eCommerce website can be a tricky endeavor though, so we’ve compiled this list of 5 great options for eCommerce website builders that will help you get selling quickly and efficiently.
 Once you’re up and running, you’ll also need to consider SEO for your ecommerce store as well, but that’s a topic for another day.